pickr02/cumbria-moths/core/docs/docs-add-edit-config.md

 Click this button and you will see a list of options - click the red one which says *Delete file*.
 The file will not actually be deleted until you commit the changes using the green *Commit changes...* button that you will be familiar with by now.
 As usual, you need to supply a commit message, but you can accept the default.

 Deleting a folder is very similar.
 Navigate into the folder you wish to delete.
-You will see the folders contents displayed.
+You will see the folder's contents displayed.
 Click on the ellipsis button and select the red *Delete directory* button.
 The folder and all its contents will be deleted, but not until you have committed the changes.

 # Using Git
 If you are a seasoned user of Git, it will likely be much more convenient for you to update your repo by using the Git command line rather than the GitHub interface.
 This can also overcome GitHub's limit on the number of files that can be uploaded in one go.